Stata

 you should use thesite-package

-path you identified in step 1.You can set these settings with the following commands, using example paths below:
+path you identified in step 1.You can set these settings with the following commands within Stata, using example paths below:

 This will set these changes to the Python settings permanently for your user on ARC4, so that you do not have to change these settings in the future.